graphql/graphiql/packages/graphiql-react/README.md

 There are multiple contexts that own different parts of the state that make up a complete GraphQL IDE.
 For each context there is a provider component (`<name>ContextProvider`) that makes sure the context is initialized and managed properly.
-These components contains all the logic related to state management.
+These components contain all the logic related to state management.
 In addition, for each context there is also a hook (`use<name>Context`) that allows you to consume its current value.